paul-hammant/tbd/content/index.md

   Such branches allow developers to engage in [eager and continuous code review](/continuous-review/) of contributions before they land in the trunk.

-- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from trunk on a just-in-time basis and are 'hardened' before a release (without that being a team activity).
+- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) that are cut from the trunk on a just-in-time basis and are 'hardened' before a release (without that being a team activity).
 Alternatively, there may also be no release branches if the team is [releasing from Trunk](/release-from-trunk/), and choosing a roll forward strategy for bug fixes.